 - Namespace: namespace with which the current instance needs to synchronize.
 Currently, you cannot select all namespaces.

 - Repository Name: synchronized repository.
 You can use a regular expression to filter repositories.
 If this parameter is not specified, all repositories in the namespace are selected by default.

 - Tag: synchronized tag.
 You can use a regular expression to filter tags.
 If this parameter is not specified, all tags in the repositories that meet the requirements are selected by default.

 - Repository Type: synchronized resource type.
 You can synchronize both container images and Helm charts simultaneously or only synchronize one type of resource.

 - Target Instance: target instance for data synchronization.
 You can select any instance on the platform.

 - Namespace: namespace where the repository is located after it is synchronized to the target instance.
 If this parameter is not specified, it is set to the namespace with the same name as that in the source instance by default.
 If such a namespace does not exist, a namespace is created.

 - Image Override: this indicates whether the container image with the same name in the target instance is overwritten.
 We recommend that you do not overwrite images with the same name.

-- Click OK to create the synchronization rule.
+- Click Confirm to create the synchronization rule.

 Managing synchronization rules

 After a synchronization rule is created, you can view the synchronization rule on the "Synchronization" page.
 Then, you can perform the operations shown in the figure below to manage synchronization rules.

 - View Synchronization Logs: click an instance rule to view triggering logs of the rule.
 For more information, see Viewing synchronization logs.

 - Trigger Synchronization: manually trigger synchronization.
 All repositories in the instance that match the rule are scanned and synchronized.

 Viewing synchronization logs

 Click the name of an instance synchronization rule to go to the "Synchronization Logs" page of this rule, as shown in the figure below.